epam/ai-dial/docs/user-guide.md

 #### Folders

-If the selected application supports this, you can click a staple icon and select **Attach folders**.
+If the selected application supports this, you can click the attachment icon and select **Attach folders**.

 > Note, that you can attach only folders from the file manager and cannot upload folders from an external source.

 ![](./img/attach-folder1.png)

 In the pop-up window, select a checkbox for the folder you want to add to add it.
+The attached folder will appear in the conversation box.

 ![](./img/attach-folders.png)

 #### Attachments Manager

-All attached files will be available in the attachments manager.
+All attached files are available in the attachments manager.
 To manage all attachments, click the **Attachments** icon at the bottom of the left panel.

 ![](./img/attachments3.png)

 **To create a folder:**

-You can create folders to group your attached files.
+You can create folders to group the attached files.

 > AI DIAL applications can be configured to allow attaching entire folders to conversations.
-In this case, onlu folders creted in attachemnts manager can be attached to a conversation.
+In this case, only folders created in the attachemnts manager can be attached to a conversation.

 ![](./img/create-folder.png)

 1. Click a folder icon to create a new folder.
 2. Give your folder a name.
-3. Click submit to approve.
+3. Click submit to apply.

 You can as well perform several actions on your folders:

 * Rename
-* Download
+* Upload files
 * Add subfolders

 ![](./img/folder-actions.png)